 Inner Circle Cask Strength is molasses based, pot still distilled and aged for 5 years in a limited selection of 200 litre ex-Bourbon barrels.
 The rum has also added a “dash” of 10 year old rum.
 Bottled at a palate-whooping 75.9% ABV and, as I’ve been told, without any sweeteners.

 On the nose it has a very Demerara/Navy profile to it.
 Strong caramel and molasses, raisins, prunes, liquorice and cinnamon apple pie.
 Pencil shavings, cayenne pepper and old leather.
 If I didn’t know, I would’ve thought this came from Guyana.
 Dark tobacco notes, dusty furniture, cacao nibs and oak spices.
 Walnuts, burnt orange zest and some bright stone fruits flavours.
 Feels rich and “dark”.

+I was expecting a bit more oomph, especially for the strength, but I guess the goal wasn’t too make it too “out there”.
 That being said complexity is still there and it could also potentially be used as a substitute for recipes that ask for a 151 Demerara rum.